Saifur Rahman (Bangladeshi politician): Career

 In 2005, he was awarded Ekushey Padak, the second-highest state award, for his role in the Bengali Language Movement.
-A prominent chartered accountant, Rahman was one of the founders of Rahman Rahamn Huq (currently KPMG Bangladesh), a noted chartered accountancy firm.
+A prominent chartered accountant, Saifur Rahman was one of the founders of Rahman Rahamn Huq (currently KPMG Bangladesh), a noted chartered accountancy firm.

 He actively advocated to establish three prominent educational institutions: Sylhet Agricultural University, Sylhet Teacher's Training College, and Sylhet Engineering College.
 Active in professional organizations, he was a founding member of the Bangladesh Institute of Law and International Affairs, and served as the president of the Institute of Chartered Accountants of Bangladesh, and president of the United Nations Association of Bangladesh.